MicrosoftDocs/win32/desktop-src/NetTCPIPProv/cim-logicalport-setpowerstate.md

 ---
-Description: 'Sets the power state of the Device.
+Description: Sets the power state of the Device.
 The use of this method has been deprecated.
-Instead, use the SetPowerState method in the associated PowerManagementService class.' ms.assetid: 'a8779485-4399-450c-bd4f-c8310bf8fe8f'
+Instead, use the SetPowerState method in the associated PowerManagementService class. ms.assetid: a8779485-4399-450c-bd4f-c8310bf8fe8f
-title: 'SetPowerState method of the CIM\_LogicalPort class'
+title: SetPowerState method of the CIM\_LogicalPort class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SetPowerState method of the CIM\_LogicalPort class